Department-for-Transport-Disruptions/bods-integrated-data/cli-helpers/README.md

 # with flags:
 pnpm command invoke-noc-retriever --stage="local"

+# alternatively:
+pnpm command invoke-noc-retriever --stage "local"
 ```

 ## Commands

-See `program.ts` and `src/commands` for a list of supported commands.
+See `src/commands/index.ts` for a list of supported commands.